SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 This tour gives you enough information to start writing code in Swift by showing you how you accomplish a variety of programming tasks.
-It illustrates the most important parts of the language, but there are additional details and options that are covered in the guide and reference.

-..
-TODO Keep rewriting this paragraph.

-This tour shows you
-how to accomplish a variety of programming tasks in Swift without explaining the concepts in detail. providing just enough information about the language to help you start writing code.
 Don’t worry if you don’t understand something --- everything introduced in this tour is explained in detail in the following chapters.